 The survey asked respondents to provide their monthly cost of internet service and to indicate if that cost included bundled services, such as television channels.
-Most respondents paid between \$50 and \$75 a month for internet-only services (39%), which excludes bundled service responses (see Exhibit 10).
+Most respondents paid between \$50 and \$75 a month for internetonly services (39%), which excludes bundled service responses (see Exhibit 10).

 The monthly internet-only cost varied by different groups based on willingness to pay for higher-speed service levels or the type and availability of services in an area.
 For example, four out of ten respondents spent \$75 or more per month on internet services (44%), but fewer low-income households paid this much (36%).
-On the next page, Exhibit 11 illuminates these differences.
+Exhibit 11, below, illuminates these differences.